dev-dano/react-native-elements-multiAvatar/README.md

 # react-native-elements-multiAvatar
-Avatar component to render multiple images
+Avatar component can now take an array of image sources to render multiple images in a single avatar.

+## Example

+## Use case
+Group chat